stratosphereips/StratosphereLinuxIPS/docs/feel_project.md

 #### Feature Extraction
 To train neural network models on the data, we need to extract numerical features from the data.
-For that, we took advantage of the work done by František Strašák in [43].
+For that, we took advantage of the work done by František Strašák [here](https://dspace.cvut.cz/bitstream/handle/10467/68528/F3-BP-2017-Strasak-Frantisek-strasak_thesis_2017.pdf.
 The methodology used allows us to extract useful and proven features from TLS data to detect threats.
 However, in our work, we have decided to aggregate the traffic in one-hour windows, instead of per-day.
 This enables faster detection of possible threats, as the feature